RetroAchievements/docs/docs/guidelines/content/game-info-and-hub-guidelines.md

 - Subtitles are usually divided by a colon rather than a hyphen.
 If there are multiple subtitles, a colon is used first, followed by hyphens.
 	- Atlantis - The Lost Empire -> Atlantis: The Lost Empire
 	- Yu Yu Hakusho - Ghost Files - Tournament Tactics -> Yu Yu Hakusho: Ghost Files - Tournament Tactics

+#### Regional Titles

 - The North American title should typically be prioritized, if it exists.
 European titles that differ but are well-known or helpful for searching can also be added, divided by a pipe (`|`).
-Japanese titles may occasionally be added for the same reason, but usually this should be avoided since the titles aren't well-known and RetroAchievements does not have a significant Japanese userbase.
+Japanese titles may occasionally be added for the same reason, but usually this should be avoided since the titles often aren't well-known and RetroAchievements does not have a significant Japanese userbase.
 	- An exception: [Dragon Quest | Dragon Warrior](https://retroachievements.org/game/1471) puts the Japanese title first because Dragon Quest is the well-known and later official title of the games internationally.
 This also sorts the games more conveniently in lists.
 - Japanese games with fan translations may add the translated title, but the original Japanese title should still come first before any unofficial title.
 Example: [Hataraku Chocobo | Working Chocobo](https://retroachievements.org/game/17766).
 - If a Japan-exclusive game later received an official translation, even if it was many years later, that English title should come first, followed by the original title.
 Examples: [EarthBound Beginnings | Mother](https://retroachievements.org/game/3814) and [Trials of Mana | Seiken Densetsu 3](https://retroachievements.org/game/1391).
 - If a title is very long, it may be preferred to drop the alternate piped titles.

+#### Tags

 - Hacks, homebrews, demos, prototypes, test kits, and unlicensed games are signified by prefixing the game title with `~Hack~`, `~Homebrew~`, `~Demo~`, `~Prototype~`, `~Test Kit~`, or `~Unlicensed~`.
 This is a technical limitation that may change in the future.
+- In cases where `~Demo~` or `~Prototype~` are used alongside `~Hack~` or `~Homebrew~`, they are to be listed after the latter.
+	- Example: `~Homebrew~ ~Demo~ Bob's Game` instead of `~Demo~ ~Homebrew~ Bob's Game`.
+The reason for this is that no matter what stage the game is in, it will always be a homebrew or a hack; therefore, those tags should take priority.
+- In cases where a game is unlicensed and is actually just a hack of another game, then `~Hack~` would be used instead of `~Unlicensed~`.
+    - Example: Final Fantasy VII on NES, which is a bootleg/pirate release, but it's actually    just a hack of Final Fantasy III that was put on a cartridge.
+So the RA entry would be `~Hack~ Final Fantasy VII`.
 - Some deprecated game pages that remain on the site are prefixed with `~Z~` so they sort to the bottom of lists.

 ### Developers and Publishers